What do I tell you?

 Surely I want to, fellow moon lover

-How full it was—half the sky—amethyst yellow and hanging over the Atlantic
+How full it was—half the sky—amber yellow and hanging over the Atlantic

 Though if I did that, then I’d probably have to explain how it seemed to follow me home